nelabdiel/q_lime_package/README.md

 pip install .
 ```

-Or, if hosted on a repository like PyPI or GitHub, you can install directly:
+(Coming soon) Or, if hosted on a repository like PyPI or GitHub, you can install directly:

 ```bash
 pip install qlime